cnsuhao/engine1/docs/Markdown/ExtraFAQ.md

 We have not performed a systematic forward propagation or inverse quantification of model uncertainty, nor do we have the resources to conduct a formal sensitivity analysis.
 However, we can quantify the numerical uncertainty introduced in solving the lumped-parameter fluid dynamics of the two foundation sub-models (@ref CardiovascularMethodology "Cardiovascular" and @ref RespiratoryMethodology "Respiratory").
-BioGears currently uses a bi-conjugate gradient method specific for sparse square systems (using the Eigen third party packages).
+The engine currently uses a bi-conjugate gradient method specific for sparse square systems (using the Eigen third party packages).
 This is an iterative method and we use the default tolerance for their solver, which is as close to zero as reasonable (around 1e-16).

 ## Who is developing the Physiology Engine?
 The community at large is contributing to the advancement of this version of the code, with oversight being provided by <a href="https://www.kitware.com/">Kitware, Inc.</a>.
-The Kitware physiology engine is a fork of the BioGears project began at Applied Research Associates, Inc. (ARA) with oversight from the Telemedicine and Advanced Technology Research Center (TATRC) under award W81XWH-13-2-0068.

 ## Can I contact the Physiology Engine team to work on my current or upcoming project?
 Absolutely.
 We always welcome new and challenging opportunities to